Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/white-paper.md

 **Context:** Third-party applications wish to authenticate Soulverse users without passwords or centralized identity providers.

 **DID Role:** The user presents a Verifiable Presentation signed with their `did:soul` private key (via KMS).
-The verifier resolves the DID, retrieves the public key, and verifies the presentation signature — no call to Soulverse is required.
+The verifier resolves the DID, retrieves the public key, and verifies the presentation signature, no call to Soulverse is required.

 **Benefits:**
 - No shared secrets or passwords.